 In 2007 discussion commenced with regards to improving the pavilion and changing facilities.
 The old pavilion had served its purpose and was badly in need of replacement.
 These discussions involved Bury St Edmunds Cricket Club and South Lee School who were seeking to provide an indoor sports hall but had insufficient space on their adjacent site.
 The discussions, negotiations and fund raising culminated in the creation of the superb new indoor sports centre and community pavilion which was built in 2013 at a cost of £2.25 million.
 The old pavilion was taken down in 2014, in it were memorial boards containing the names of Greene King employees who died in both world wars, these have now been returned to Greene King to be displayed in their museum.
 The ground is now owned by The Victory Sports Community Interest Company who purchased the ground from St Edmundsbury Borough Council on January 1st 2013 it has charitable objectives and is available for use by the local community.

-The Community Interest Company has an independent chairman (Matthew Fullerton) Grounds Director (Bobby Flack) Finance Director (Roger Cook) two representatives of Bury St Edmunds Cricket Club (Keith Bishop and Paul Whittaker) two representatives of South Lee School (David Barker and Mervyn Watch) and Jonathan Warnock representing Sporting 87 Football Club.
+The Community Interest Company has an independent chairman (Anthony Holliday), Grounds Director (Bobby Flack), Finance Director (Roger Cook), two representatives of Bury St Edmunds Cricket Club (Paul Whittaker & David Barker), two representatives of South Lee School and Jonathan Warnock representing Sporting 87 Football Club.
 The CIC operates the grass areas of the ground, South Lee School as part of the agreement reached with the Borough Council operates the sports hall and Bury St Edmunds Cricket Club run the Community Pavilion and associated changing facilities.
 The major outside funder of the project was the England and Wales Cricket Board who insisted that their money go the cricket club hence the cricket club had to operate the Community Pavilion, however a management agreement was agreed between all the partners that allows those using the ground to utilise the Community Pavilion and associated facilities.
 A Community Use Agreement was entered into between South Lee School and St Edmundsbury Borough Council to ensure the Sports Hall is made available at affordable prices outside school time to local sports clubs.
 In effect Bury St Edmunds obtained an additional indoor sports facility at no cost to the council tax payers of the area.